hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 - **Symptoms**: A user cancels a upload, or it fails with an error, and they expect an automatic retry that it is not happening.
 - **Resolution**: Loop does not automatically retry failed uploads.
 User needs to click on the **Retry** button on the file row.
 Alternatively, users can create a new upload for the same file to repeat the process.
 Review the event logs on the file to understand the failure reason.

+### Drag and drop does not work for uploads
+- **Symptoms**: Dragging files from the file browser into the upload drop zone doesn't work.
+- **Resolution**: There might be a Javascript issue or a browser incompatibility for the drag&drop feature.
+Advise the user to double-click files in the file browser to select them or rely on keyboard navigation, both of which are fully supported alternatives.
+- **Escalation**: Request the information about the browser and create an issue at `https://github.com/IQSS/ondemand-loop/issues`.

 ## Exploring data